Skip to content

 Best use

 Use New Bern when the day needs a stronger pause than a quick services stop.
-It is most useful as a waterfront reset, a history-oriented stop, or an overnight buffer before the route continues farther northeast.
+It is most useful as a waterfront reset, a history-oriented stop, or an overnight buffer before the road continues toward the quieter Inner Banks anchors.

 How this stop helps the drive